 Due to the game's ultra violent content, British group Mediawatch UK raised concerns that the game may "ruin the family-friendly image of the Wii."
 They tried to get the game blocked in the United Kingdom.
 Director of Mediawatch UK said that, "The game sounds very unsavory."
 A Nintendo representative in defense of the release of MadWorld said, "Wii appeals to a wide range of audiences from children and teenagers to adults and senior citizens, anyone from age five to ninety-five, and as such there is a wide range of content for all ages and tastes available."
 Eurogamer later commented in a preview of the game, "It's difficult to understand why there's so much controversy surrounding when the violence is so very Tom and Jerry . . . it really is hard to be offended . . . because it's so ridiculous."
 However, Sega confirmed that MadWorld would not be released in Germany.
 Although the game has raised controversy, it will not be censored in Europe or Australia, unlike how No More Heroes was, which has similar ratings.

-Jack's voice, a gruff growl, was done by Steven Blum who has done voice work for video games in the past..
-The two voices for the announcers of the show, which comment on your every move often to profane and hilarious lengths, are John DiMaggio, voice actor of Gears of War protagonist Marcus Fenix, but most commonly known as voice actor for Bender in the Matt Groening cartoon Futurama.
-The second is that of Greg Proops, a common guest on the British-turned-American Improv comedy show Whose Line Is It Anyway?
-The soundtrack of the game consists of hip hop songs with rock/metal backgrounds, similar to Linkin Park.
+Jack's voice, a gruff growl, was done by Steven Blum who has done voice work for video games in the past.
+The two voices for the announcers of the show, which comment on the player's every move are: John DiMaggio, voice actor of Gears of War protagonist Marcus Fenix, but most commonly known as voice actor for Bender in the Matt Groening cartoon Futurama; and Greg Proops, a common guest on the British-turned-American Improv comedy show Whose Line Is It Anyway?
+The soundtrack of the game consists of hip hop songs with rock/metal backgrounds.